keithfrancisb/DynamicRecord/README.md

 ```

 ## Forming Associations between tables in a database
 One of the benefits of using an ORM tool is the ability to form associations between data from tables in a database.
-DynamicRecord allows developers to form.
+DynamicRecord allows developers to form these associations.
 Refer to the associations defined in the models above.

 #### `belongs_to`
 ```ruby